mie-lab/location-mode-prediction/README.md

 ```shell
     python prePro/geolife.py geolife 20
 ```
-for executing the preprocessing script for geolife dataset.
-The process takes ~15min. `locations_geolife.csv` and `dataset_geolife.csv` will be created under `data/` folder.
+for executing the preprocessing script for the geolife dataset.
+The process takes 15-30min. `locations_geolife.csv` and `dataset_geolife.csv` will be created under `data/` folder.

 ### 4. Run proposed transformer model
 - run